greenorbitspace/web/src/content/news/green-orbit-digital-signs-proposal-for-18th-sdg.md

 categories:
 - news
 name: Green Orbit Digital Endorses Proposal for 18th SDG
+exerpt: "Green Orbit Digital is proud to announce its endorsement of the proposal to introduce an 18th Sustainable Development Goal (SDG)."
 ---

-Green Orbit Digital is proud to announce its endorsement of the proposal to introduce an 18th Sustainable Development Goal (SDG).

-# Green Orbit Digital Endorses Proposal for 18th SDG

 Green Orbit Digital is proud to announce its endorsement of the proposal to introduce an 18th Sustainable Development Goal (SDG) titled “Space for All, on Earth and Beyond.”